-CHRISTMAS ON THE BRAHMAPUTRA TOUR INCLUSIONS:
+BEYOND THE BRAHMAPUTRA TOUR INCLUSIONS:

-- Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected) - All accommodation - 7 nights Assam Bengal Navigation Cruise on ABN Charaidew II - All meals - Unlimited drinks during lunch & dinner (Indian-origin beer, wine and soft drinks only) - All sightseeing and entrance fees - All transportation and transfers - English speaking National Escorts (if your group is 10 or more passengers) and Local Guides.
+- Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected) - All accommodation - 7 nights Assam Bengal Navigation Cruise on ABN Charaidew II or ABN Sukapha - All meals as per the itinerary - Unlimited drinks during lunch & dinner (Indian-origin beer, wine and soft drinks only) - All sightseeing and entrance fees - All transportation and transfers - English speaking National Escorts (if your group is 10 or more passengers) and Local Guides.
 National Escort will not accompany on the cruise. - Visa fees for New Zealand passport holders (please see visa section below for further information) - Specialist advice from our experienced travel consultants - Comprehensive travel guides